NickleDave/blog.nicholdav.info/_posts/2022-12-26-four-tips-structuring-research-python.md

 instead you are just doing some boring boilerplate imports here to make your life easier somewhere else.
 This lets you be more intentional about your API too.
-You can have some helper functions inside the sub-package modules that users don't really need, and to broadcast this to the world, you just import the stuff you think people need inside your sub-package `__init__.py`
+You can have some helper functions inside the sub-package modules that users don't really need.
+To broadcast to the world the stuff you think people need, you import just that stuff inside your sub-package `__init__.py`

 <div class="notice">
-Python doesn't have a concept of "public and private members of objects", as languages like Java do, so there's no (good) way for you to **absolutely** prevent someone from importing and accessing things.
+Python doesn't have a concept of "public and private members of objects", as languages like Java do, so there's no (good) way for you to <strong>absolutely</strong> prevent someone from importing and accessing things.
 Instead Python follows the principle of "we're all adults here", and uses some conventions to indicate things like private and internal functions.